rshevchuk-git/mcp/src/aws-mcp-server/README.md

 #### Optional
-- `AWS_PROFILE` (string, default: "default"): AWS Profile for credentials to use for command executions, 'default' will be used if not specified
+- `AWS_MCP_PROFILE_NAME` (string): AWS Profile for credentials to use for command executions.
+If not provided, the MCP server will follow the boto3's [default credentials chain](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) to look for credentials.
+We strongly recommend you to configure your credentials this way.
 - `READ_OPERATIONS_ONLY` (boolean, default: false): Primarily IAM permissions are used to control if mutating actions are allowed, so defaulting to "false" to reduce friction.
 We keep this as a best effort attempt to recognize and further control read-only actions.
 When set to "true", restricts execution to read-only operations.
 For a complete list of allowed operations under this flag, refer to the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html).
 Only operations where the **Access level** column is not `Write` will be allowed when this is set to "true".
-- `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`: Use environment variables to configure credentials, these take precedence over `AWS_PROFILE`, read more about boto3's default order of credential sources [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials)
+- `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`: Use environment variables to configure credentials.
+However, we DO NOT recommend configuring your credentials this way because it's more cumbersome, it is better to use `AWS_MCP_PROFILE_NAME` mentioned above.
 - `AWS_MCP_TELEMETRY` (boolean, default: false): Allow sending additional telemetry data to AWS related to the server configuration.
 These data include:
   - call_aws() tool is used with `READ_OPERATIONS_ONLY` set to true or false